YuzhuoMa97/SPAmixPlus/README.md

 # SPAmix+ can test multiple populations with different level of relateness.

-We simulate heterogeneous populations with different level of relatenedd, MAF, and prevalence.
+We simulate heterogeneous populations (sample size n = 10000) with different level of relateness, MAF, and prevalence.
+We analyzed binary traits.
+The prevalence (case-control ratio) in population 1 was 0.01 (1:99), and the prevalence (case-control ratio) in population 2 was 0.01 (1:1).